cyrus2281/Scripts/README.md

 Author: Milad Mobini February 2021

-This bash script will go recursively through all the: php, css, html, javascript, java, fxml, arduino, sql files
+This bash script will go recursively through all the: php, css, html, javascript, java, fxml, arduino, sql, bash files

 and will count all the lines and add them together